by Nancy Armitage

 She had English Plateware: Minton made for Tiffany & Co., English Coalport (Blue, Gold, & White), English Copeland & Garrett “Best” (fancy gold & white set), Whieldenware “Pheasant” or Pink Pheasant”, & “Royal D.”(could be Royal Doulton or Royal Derby), Crown Royal Derby, Staffordshire: blue, & white Transferware & she had red Chelsea & Blue Chelsea porcelains, too.

-I found out recently she 11 more sets of plateware.
-I found a auction in the 1940’s in Pasadena, CA. Mrs. Huntington collected Crown Derby, a Russian Royal Collection set of plates, Italian Capodimonte plates, Chinese Red Lacquer Breakfast set, Rockingham English plateware, Dutch Delftware, Meissen plateware, Royal Vienna plateware, Crossett Family Chamberlains Worcester Dinner of 120 pieces (Imari taste), 4 sets of Dresden plateware: the patterns were “Empress”, “Chateau” & “Marie Antoinette” & another set (From Rudolph Kann Collection 1907 ADH), and Coalport yellow & white.
+I found out recently Mrs. Arabella Huntington owned 11 more sets of plateware.
+I found a auction in the 1940’s in Pasadena, CA. Mrs. Huntington had a multi-cultural collection: English Crown Derby, a Russian Royal Collection set of plates, Italian Capodimonte plates, Chinese Red Lacquer Breakfast set, Rockingham English plateware, Dutch Delftware, Meissen plateware, Royal Vienna plateware, Crossett Family Chamberlains Worcester Dinner of 120 pieces (Imari taste), 4 sets of Dresden plateware: the patterns were “Empress”, “Chateau” & “Marie Antoinette” & another set (From Rudolph Kann Collection 1907 ADH), & English Coalport yellow & white.
 She also owned numerous sets of American-made Homer Laughlin “Angelus” (gold & white with pink roses) check below.

-She had Chinese mason ware (Blue & Green) & Pink Chinese Medallion plateware and Chinese Red Lacquer Breakfast set.
+She had Chinese mason ware (Blue & Green) & Pink Chinese Medallion plateware & Chinese Red Lacquer Breakfast set.